jeremenichelli/personal-site/posts/2015-08-15-using-web-fonts.md

 });
 ```

-The second one is <a href="https://github.com/bramstein/fontfaceobserver" target="_blank">fontfaceobserver</a> by <a href="https://github.com/bramstein">bramstein</a>.
+The second one is [fontfaceobserver](//github.com/bramstein/fontfaceobserver) by [Bram Stein](//twitter.com/bram_stein).
 According to its creator, this one uses scroll events to detect when the font is available immediately.

 Again, include your custom font by CSS but this time an observer object is created.